jgonzaga35/generic/README.md

 }
 ```

-This should be `Table<E>` after making it generic.
+This should be `Table<E>` (make sure to name the generic argument `E`) after making it generic.
 This will require the conversion of the `TableView` and `SimpleTableView` classes as well.
 This should be mostly just changing generic arguments to Iterators/ArrayLists.

 What sort of design pattern does `SimpleTableView` follow?

 > After doing this comment the first test in `Tests.java` and uncomment the rest.

-#### Task 2 - Count & Reduce
+#### Task 2 - Count & Reduce & Select

-Your next task is to implement the `count` and `reduce` functions in `SimpleTableView`.
+Your next task is to implement the `count`, `select`, and `reduce` functions in `SimpleTableView`.
 An explanation of the functions is listed in the interface with an example.
 Make sure to update the interface and implementation with a generic instead of using `User`.

 This is a relatively simple exercise, just make sure you don't just call the Java Streams functions.